Raúl Méndez

-Raúl Méndez Martínez (born April 11, 1975 in Laguna, Torreón, Mexico) is a Mexican actor of film, theater and television.
+Raúl Méndez Martínez (born 11 April 1975 in Laguna, Torreón, Mexico) is a Mexican actor of film, theater and television.

 Biography

 He studied acting at the Center for Arts Education Monterrey and La Casa del Teatro with Luis de Tavira between 1994 and 1999.
 He has worked in numerous theatrical productions.
-He is one of the most chameleonic actors of Mexico.
+He is one of the most chameleonic actors in Mexico.
 In 2005, he was nominated for his work on Ariel Matando Cabos.
 Personifies from a murderer in The Legend of Zorro, as an executive assistant in a wonderful world.
 KM participated in the tape 31 has been of the highest grossing Mexico, nominated for three Ariels.
 He also participated in Showtime chain FIDEL off Gael García and Víctor Huggo Martin.
 He portrayed Colombian former president Cesar Gaviria in Narcos.